drdv/makefile-doc/README.md

   color and allows to filter it out, see the `DEPRECATED` flag below).

 + Multi-line docs can be added above an anchor, inline docs are ignored when top docs are present.
-Only the first line in a multi-line doc need to include a token with an emphasis (i.e., `##!` or `##%`).
+Only the first line of a multi-line doc needs to include a token with an emphasis (i.e., `##!` or `##%`).

 + Sections can be defined using `##@`.
 All lines in a multi-line section should start